AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \input{includes/ut/algorithms/weightof-dex.tex}

 ### Converting Confirmations

-\todo{draft converting confirmations -- basically by using confirmations instead of hashes we can convert between PoW and PoS and whatever (as long as it has some reasonable notion of a confirmation)}

 So far, we've considered PoW chains only.
 Conversion of chain-weight between PoW chains can work \emph{if and only if} we can convert between \emph{work} (i.e., hashes) done on each chain -- given an appropriate context.